aflin/rampart/docs/source/sql-set.rst

     ``SELECT``\ ing a ``strlst`` will not cause it to be split: it must be specified in the GROUP BY or DISTINCT clause.

-    The ``multivaluetomultirow`` was added in version 5.01.1243980000 20090602.
-It currently only applies to ``strlst`` values and only to single-column GROUP BY or DISTINCT clauses.
+    The ``multivaluetomultirow`` currently only applies to ``strlst`` values and only to single-column GROUP BY or DISTINCT clauses.
 A system-wide default for this SQL setting can be set in conf/texis.ini with the Multi Value To Multi Row setting.
-If unset, it defaults to true through version 6 (or ``compatibilityversion`` 6), and false in version 7 and later (because in general GROUP BY/DISTINCT are expected to return true table rows for results).
-The ``compatibilityversion`` property (p. ), when set, affects this property as well.
+If unset, it defaults to ``false`` (because in general GROUP BY/DISTINCT are expected to return true table rows for results).

-inmode
+inMode
 """"""
     How the IN operator should behave.
 If set to ``subset``, IN behaves like the SUBSET operator (p. ).
 If set to ``intersect``, IN behaves like the INTERSECT operator (p. ).
-Added in version 7, where the default is ``subset``.
-Note that in version 6 (or ``compatibilityversion`` 6) and earlier, IN always behaved in an INTERSECT-like manner.
-The ``compatibilityversion`` property
-    (p. ), when set, affects this property as well.
+    The default is ``subset``.

-hexifybytes
+hexifyBytes
 """""""""""

     Whether conversion of ``byte`` to ``char`` (or vice-versa) should encode to (or decode from) hexadecimal.
-In Texis version 6 (or ``compatibilityversion`` 6) and earlier, this always occurred.
-In Texis version 7 (or ``compatibilityversion`` 7) and later, it is controllable with the ``hexifybytes`` SQL property: 0 for off/as-is, 1 for hexadecimal conversion.
-This property is on by default in ``tsql`` (i.e. hex conversion ala version 6 and earlier), so that ``SELECT``\ ing from certain system tables that contain ``byte`` columns will still be readable from the command line.
-However, the property is off by default in version 7 and later non-\ ``tsql`` programs (such as Vortex), to avoid the hassle of hex conversion when raw binary data is needed (e.g. images), and because Vortex etc. have more tools for dealing with binary data, obviating the need for hex conversion.
-(The ``hextobin()`` and ``bintohex()`` SQL functions may also be useful, p. .)
-The ``hexifybytes`` property was added in version 7.
-It is also settable in the ``conf/texis.ini`` config file (p. ).
-The ``compatibilityversion`` property (p. ), when set, affects this property as well.
+Set to ``false`` for off/as-is, ``true`` for hexadecimal conversion.
+This property is on by default in ``tsql`` so that ``SELECT``\ ing from certain system tables that contain ``byte`` columns will still be readable from the command line.
+However, the property is off by default in Rampart to avoid the hassle of hex conversion when raw binary data is needed (e.g.  images), and because Rampart JavaScript has buffers and functions for dealing with binary data, obviating the need for hex conversion.

-unalignedbufferwarning
+unalignedBufferWarning
 """"""""""""""""""""""

     Whether to issue “Unaligned buffer” warning messages when unaligned buffers are encountered in certain situations.
 Messages are issued if this setting is true/nonzero (the default).
-Added in version 7.00.1366400000 20130419.

-unneededrexescapewarning
+unneededRexEscapeWarning
 """"""""""""""""""""""""
     Whether to issue “REX: Unneeded escape sequence ...” warnings when a REX expression uses certain unneeded escapes.
 An unneeded escape is